 Today marks the 70th anniversary of D-Day, the Allied landings on the German-defended beaches of Normandy, France.
 It was the largest seaborne invasion in history.
-This highly coordinated effort among U.S., British, and Canadian forces, dubbed Operation Overlord, hastened the victory over Nazi Germany on the Western front in 1945.
+This highly coordinated effort among U.S., British, Canadian, and other allied forces, dubbed Operation Overlord, hastened the victory over Nazi Germany on the Western front in 1945.

 Like virtually all private and public sector organizations at the time, the Brookings Institution did its part to support the war effort before, during, and beyond D-Day.
 In 1938, Brookings experts began helping the U.S. government mobilize for the conflict, as is evident from a May 1944 report to the Brookings Board of Trustees that describes Brookings President Harold G. Moulton’s and colleagues’ involvement in key preparatory efforts: